 Go wild with our scars unhealed”- Tove Lo

-I didn’t want to accept that the life I thought I was going to have in 2020 was no longer in my reach.
+I didn’t want to accept that the life I thought I was going to have was no longer in my reach.
 I didn’t want to face the music that this is life as I know it right now.
 Whether that life came with happy, sad, angry, or anxious emotions I had to learn how to hold all of them with compassion and patience not only for myself but for those around me.
 It wasn’t until I met a particular someone that I noticed I hadn’t grieved.
 I hadn’t truly faced up to what my life was becoming.
 Instead I was finding ways to escape; dating, going to the gym, reading, listening to music, obsessing, obsessing, obsessing over things I had no control over; basically anything that would distract me from grieving the losses and learning how to live with them without it completely destroying me.